vingutha/vinuthna-main/README.md

-### 👋 Welcome to Vinuthna Reddy Gutha's Digital Domain! 🚀
+### 👋 Welcome to Vinuthna Reddy Gutha's Personal Portfolio Website! 🚀

 I'm Vinuthna Reddy Gutha, a passionate Computer Science and Engineering graduate from the University at Buffalo, merging software development with machine learning. 🌐